Home / publications / commentaries /

 Large shifts in migration have taken place over the past decade, driven both by migration policy and developments in the labour market more generally.
 From 2014, the number of jobs held by EU-origin employees grew sharply after transitional controls restricting free movement with Bulgaria and Romania were lifted.
 This growth slowed after the Brexit referendum, before the pandemic led to a significant reduction in the number of EU resident workers.

 In January 2021, the introduction of the post-Brexit immigration system ended free movement while liberalising migration for work from outside the EU.
-Non-EU migration grew sharply between 2021 and 2023, particularly in the health and care sector, after care workers were made eligible for Skilled Worker visas in early 2022.
-However, non-EU migration slowed sharply in 2024, as some of the temporary factors that boosted migration after the pandemic receded, and new restrictions introduced by the Conservative government reduced both student and care worker migration.
-These developments are summarised in Portes (2025) and Sumption, Brindle and Walsh (2025).
+Non-EU migration grew sharply between 2021 and 2023, particularly in the health and care sector after care workers were made eligible for Skilled Worker visas in early 2022.
+However, non-EU migration slowed sharply in 2024, as some of the temporary factors that boosted migration after the pandemic receded, and new restrictions introduced by the Conservative government reduced both student and care worker migration, and has fallen further in 2025.
+These developments are summarised in Portes (2025) and Sumption, Brindle and Walsh (2026).

-Figure 1, below, shows the impact of this on the size of the workforce as a whole: the number of non-EU origin employees has doubled from around 1.7 million to 4 million, accounting for all net labour force growth since the pre-pandemic period.
+Figure 1, below, shows the impact of this on the size of the workforce as a whole: the number of non-EU origin employees has more than doubled to 4.2 million, accounting for all net labour force growth since the pre-pandemic period.

 Figure 1

 However, these overall numbers reflect movements both in and out of the UK labour market.
-Freedom of Information (FOI) data from HMRC allows us to identify new entrants to the employee workforce each year.
+Freedom of Information (FOI) data from HMRC allows us to identify new entrants to the employee workforce in each year.
 Figure 2 shows the very sharp post-pandemic rise in new entrants from outside the EU in the post-pandemic period, with more than 1.2 million in 2022 and 2023 alone.
-The number of new entrants fell back in 2024, to 478,000, but remained at historically very high levels.
+The number of new entrants fell back from its peak in 2023, at over 600,000, to around 400,000 in 2025, but remained at historically very high levels.

 Figure 2

-While the number of work visas rose sharply during this period, this only accounts for part of these numbers – for example, about 210,000 skilled work visas were issued to main applicants in 2024.
+While the number of work visas rose sharply during this period, this only accounts for part of these numbers – for example, about 145,000 skilled work visas were issued to non-EU main applicants in 2025.
 The remainder will include international students, the dependants of people arriving on student and work visas, humanitarian arrivals from Ukraine and Hong Kong, as well as people who moved to the UK in earlier years but had not worked before.

 Meanwhile, the number of EU workers appearing on payrolls for the first time fell steadily towards the end of the 2010s and then more sharply during the pandemic.
-In 2024, the number of new EU employees was 85% lower than in 2015, at about 50,000.
-This is not necessarily an indication of the level of new arrivals to the UK as the number will include people who have the right to reside and work in the UK under the EU Settlement Scheme but had not previously worked as employees (e.g. people who were students, had caring responsibilities, or were self-employed).
+In 2025, the number of new EU employees was almost 90% lower than in 2015, at about 45,000.
+This is not necessarily an indication of the level of new arrivals to the UK, as the number will include people who have the right to reside and work in the UK under the EU Settlement Scheme but had not previously worked as employees (e.g. people who were students, had caring responsibilities, or were self-employed).

 Attrition from the employee workforce